 Our BA History allows you to explore challenging questions about the impact of political, social and cultural change on individuals, social groups and regions.
 From African-American slavery to Stalin’s Russia—from households in Essex to witchcraft in Germany—from the history of disease to revolutions in China, we urge you to explore the past in order to better understand the present.

-You have the flexibility to choose from a wide range of optional modules about subjects close to home and further afield, including:
+You have the flexibility to choose from a wide range of optional modules about subjects close to home and further afield.>

 You are taught by award-winning academics from all over the world: our corridors are truly cosmopolitan.
 We also provide you with opportunities to explore local history and have close ties with the Essex Record Office, one of the best county record offices in the UK.

 Our staff are among world leaders in their field, and our enthusiasm for our subject is infectious.
-We welcome you into our scholarly community, and value your views.
+Our flexible course is combined with a supportive structure which helps you to pursue the modules best-suited to your interests.
+We take the time to get to know you as an individual, welcome you into our scholarly community, and value your views.

 By studying within our Essex Pathways Department for your foundation year, you will have access to all of the facilities that the University of Essex has to offer, as well as those provided by our department to support you: